Environmental studies is an interdisciplinary program crossing the bounds of the humanities, natural sciences and social sciences.

 Professor Valerie S. Banschbach | Environmental Studies

-Dr. Valerie Banschbach, chair of Environmental Studies at Roanoke, spent five months in 2013 as a Fulbright-Nehru Senior Scholar at the Wildlife Institute of India.
+Dr. Valerie Banschbach, chair of Environmental Studies at Roanoke, spent five months as a Fulbright-Nehru Senior Scholar at the Wildlife Institute of India.
 Banschbach conducted research on ants as bioindicators of the impacts of organic farming, and she taught graduate-level wildlife science courses.
 "I've studied ant communities of rice paddies in Uttarakhand.
 Now, my ongoing work will include the study of the roles of ants in local agroecosystems in Virginia," she said.

 Yucatán Semester Program